-how to jumpstart your career as a Disney and Universal Studios travel planner in 5 steps
+how to jumpstart your career as a Disney and Universal Studios travel Agent in 5 steps

-For Disney fanatics, becoming a Disney Travel Planner is a DREAM job.
+For Disney fanatics, becoming a Travel Agent is a DREAM job.
 We get to use our immense knowledge of Disney theme parks to plan magical vacations and get paid for it!
 Forget the Prince, this JOB is a dream come true.

 A few years ago, I had no idea that people still used Travel Agents.
 Like most people, I thought the industry died once websites like Expedia became popular.
 Turns out, there is still a high demand for Travel Agents!